klaushajdaraj/klaushajdaraj/README.md

 - 🪚 I’m currently building AI with Python and other awesome ML tech.

-- 🎎 Interested in open source libraries on computer vision, NLP, deep learning, and other cool stuff
+- 🎎 Interested in open source projects on computer vision, NLP, deep learning, and any other AI/ML cool stuff.

 **Character Specs:**
 ```diff